openimis/openimis_docs/web_app_vb_user_manual.rst

           `Image 259 - Popup Window, Import Extracts, Offline Scheme Administrator, openIMIS offline`

-        User cannot import an extract whose sequence number is same as last one imported; if done so, a popup message (:ref:`image260`) will be shown.
+        User cannot import an extract whose sequence number is same as last one imported; if done so, a popup message (:ref:`Image 260<image260>`) will be shown.

         .. _image260:
         .. figure:: /img/user_manual/image227.png